facufrau/beginner-projects-solutions/README.md

 ### Solutions for beginner-projects.

 Original idea from [Jorge Gonzalez repository](https://github.com/facufrau/beginner-projects).
 As by 28 October 2020 the original repository was archived and marked as unmantained.

-The list of projects can be found in this repository by the names [projects.md](https://github.com/facufrau/beginner-projects-solutions/blob/master/projects.md)
+The list of projects can be found in this repository in the file: [projects.md](https://github.com/facufrau/beginner-projects-solutions/blob/master/projects.md)

 1) [99 bottles](https://github.com/facufrau/beginner-projects-solutions/blob/master/solutions/99bottles.py)
 2) [Armstrong Number](https://github.com/facufrau/beginner-projects-solutions/blob/master/solutions/armstrong.py)